White elephant (animal)

 A white elephant (also albino elephant) is a rare kind of elephant, but not a distinct species.
 Although often depicted as snow white, their skin is typically a soft reddish-brown, turning a light pink when wet.
 They have fair eyelashes and toenails.
 The traditional "white elephant" is commonly misunderstood as being albino, but the Thai term, chang samkhan, translates as 'auspicious elephant', being "white" in terms of an aspect of purity.

-As of 2023, Myanmar has ten white elephants.
-The king of Thailand also keeps a number of white elephants, eleven of which are still alive as of 2016.
+As of 2023, Myanmar had ten white elephants.
+The king of Thailand also keeps a number of white elephants, eleven of which were still alive as of 2016.

 Religious significance

 Hinduism

 Indra and Sachi riding the five-headed divine elephant Airavata, folio from a Jain text, c.
 1670–1680, painting in LACMA museum, originally from Amber, Rajasthan.

 In Hindu puranas, the vehicle or mount of god Indra (Sakra in the Buddhist pantheon) is the white elephant named Airāvata, which possesses the ability to fly.
 Airāvata emerged when the universe was created by the churning of the Ocean of Milk by the demons and the gods.
 Consequently, Airāvata is depicted as a sacred white elephant, typically with four tusks in India and sometimes with five heads in Southeast Asia.
 The white elephant is referred to as Shrī Gāja (lit. 'elephant of Shrī'), Megha (lit. 'cloud'), or Gāja Lakshmī (lit.
 'Lakshmī of the Elephants') when worshipped as a divine being.

 King Bimbisara had a white elephant, which he had captured in a forest when the elephant was in his musth period.
 He named the bull elephant Sechanaka, which means "watering", as the elephant used to water the plants by himself without any prior training.
 It is said the cost of this elephant was more the half of Magadha.
 He later gave it to his son Vihallakumara, which made his other son Ajatashatru jealous.
 Ajatashatru tried to steal it many times, which resulted in two of the most terrible wars, called the Mahasilakantaka & Ratha-musala.